omidvosoughi/Fast-Healthcare-Interoperability-Resources-Copilot/README.md

 ## Description

-This repository serves as a comprehensive toolbox designed to assist healthcare professionals and developers in automating the extraction, mapping, and validation of clinical entities from clinical notes.
+This repository serves as a comprehensive toolbox designed to automize the extraction, mapping, and validation of clinical entities from clinical notes.
 The toolbox functions as a copilot by leveraging state-of-the-art pretrained language models and established healthcare standards.

 ### Key Features